-- 56. Mobility arrangements, including on visa-free travel for short-term stays, in the envisaged partnership should be based on non-discrimination between the Union Member States and full reciprocity. - 57.
-The envisaged partnership should aim at setting out conditions for entry and stay for purposes such as research, study, training and youth exchanges. - 58.
-The envisaged partnership should address social security coordination. - 59.
-In areas not covered by existing international family law instruments and taking into account the United Kingdom's intention to accede to the 2007 Hague Maintenance Convention, the Parties should explore options for enhanced judicial cooperation in matrimonial, parental responsibility and other related matters. - 60.
+- 53. Mobility arrangements, including on visa-free travel for short-term stays, in the envisaged partnership should be based on non-discrimination between the Union Member States and full reciprocity. - 54.
+The envisaged partnership should aim at setting out conditions for entry and stay for purposes such as research, study, training and youth exchanges. - 55.
+The envisaged partnership should address social security coordination, having appropriate regard to future movement of persons. - 56.
 Any provisions should be without prejudice to the Common Travel Area (CTA) arrangements as they apply between the United Kingdom and Ireland, as referred to in Article 38(2) of the Withdrawal Agreement and in Article 3 of the Protocol on Ireland/Northern Ireland.